-The following table includes quarterly information for each of the eight most recently completed quarters.
+The following table includes quarterly information for each of the eight most recently completed quarters and YTD information for the current and last fiscal years.
 They are derived from the Company's consolidated financial statements, which have been prepared in accordance with IFRS.
 Amounts in the Financial Results section of the table are in thousands of US dollars, except for net (loss) earnings per share and cash dividends declared.